Asymptomatic Community Testing for people without Covid-19 symptoms

 If you have symptoms, you should not go to a community test centre, but you should book to get a PCR test via the NHS Test and Trace scheme or phone 119.

-The centres are open are at different times during the week and at weekends.
+The sites are open are at different times during the week and at weekends.
 You don't need to book for these free tests - just turn up at a convenient time.
-But please only visit a centre if it's in your local area, to avoid travelling too far.

-We'd like to encourage people to visit the centres every week while they're open.
-Test centres are currently open in the following areas:
+We'd like to encourage people to visit the sites every week while they're open.
+Test sites are currently open in the following areas:

-Please see a table of the mobile testing units for Nottinghamshire.
+Please see a table of the local testing sites for Nottinghamshire.

 Pharmacy Collect service